Relationships with Employees

 Behaving based on “Safety First” principles and aiming to prevent serious incidents

 The Kubota Group Basic Policies on Safety and Health were established to create safer workplaces, where tasks can be performed with confidence with a sense of security.
 The policies are grounded in “Safety is Our First Priority” principles, and guide the behavior and mindset of everyone involved in our business.
-Core elements of our Mid-term Plan for FY2018 to FY2022 include: Promotion of built-in safety measures for equipment, promotion of safe operations, enhanced personnel development to support safety, maintenance and improvement of a safe and healthy work environment.
+Core elements of our Mid-Term Plan include: Promotion of built-in safety measures for equipment, promotion of safe operations, enhanced personnel development to support safety.
 Furthermore, communication of our Basic Guidelines for Safety-Aware Employees is one of many measures taken to reduce the possibility of a serious event (such as crushing with or entanglement in machinery).